 Applying for a visa can take time.
 Once all the required documents, forms and applications have been submitted, it usually takes up to eighteen months for the completion of the process, and in some cases even more.
 You should always be aware of the differences between the types of visas, the specific Canadian immigration Office that processes your application (processing time can vary between offices across Canada), and other factors that can greatly affect the process.
 You should also be aware that the processing time can only be estimated and can change without further notice, under the sole discretion of the Canadian government.

 Express Entry is the exception to the above, as the Canadian Government aims to process applications much faster, with processing times from start to finish within 6 months.

-The Right of Permanent Residence Fee (RPRF) is a fee that each applicant and his common-law partner must pay in order to get a Permanent Resident Visa.
-The fee is in the range of hundreds of CAD dollars, and in the case of children, the requirement to pay the fee depends on their age.
+The Right of Permanent Residence Fee (RPRF) is an amount that each applicant and his common-law partner must pay in order to get a Permanent Resident Visa.
+The fee is in the range of hundreds of Canadian dollars, and in the case of children, the requirement to pay the fee depends on their age.
 This fee is different from other governmental fees, and even if you are already in Canada, as an applicant, you are required to pay this fee.
-Please bear in mind that government fees are constantly changed by the Canadian legislature.
+Please bear in mind that governmental fees are constantly changed by the Canadian legislature.

 Canada considers children to be dependent if they are under 19 years of age and are single.

 Definitely.
 You are more than welcome to include any family member, even those who will eventually decide not to immigrate with you.
 By adding family members to your application, you provide them with a chance for a visa in the future.